Bathspa-University/web-dev-1-set-exercises-Shuaaa-j/Chapter-5-Embedded Content/Exercises/README.md

 ### Alan Partridge Soundboard (Bonus - Optional)

 A local comedy radio show needs you to develop an audio soundboard for them.
 The soundboard will display a grid of Alan Partridge samples.
 When a sample is clicked the associated audio file will play.
-The audio samples for this exercise are located in Exercises/Audio Sampler.
+The audio samples for t    his exercise are located in Exercises/Audio Sampler.
 Your sampler must:

 * Include all of the samples in the Audio Sampler directory;
 * Display all samples on a single non-scrolling page;